 - Customer loyalty.

-Customer satisfaction is important for a whole host of reasons—not least because it can have a major impact on your company’s bottom line.
-It can also shed some light on the likelihood of customer loyalty, customer referrals, and customer churn.
+Customer satisfaction can have a major impact on a company’s bottom line.
+It can shed light on the likelihood of customer loyalty, customer referrals, and customer churn.
+It also provides direction on areas of improvement for long term success.

 If your company measures customer satisfaction, you should be able to identify these three important things: